Engage in live, instructor-led lectures and peer discussions

 This cohort-based course covers a new module each week.
 In addition to the video lectures, case studies, and interviews with industry experts on the platform, you will have opportunities to interact with the faculty.
 Teaching assistants also will host weekly video conferences to field questions and facilitate discussions.
 The course culminates with a practical capstone project applying what you learned to your own business context.

-Exclusive video lectures, interviews, case studies, short assessments, and discussion boards
+Exclusive video lectures, expert interviews, case studies, and community discussions

-Continuous project work alongside facilitators and faculty with live video office hours each week
+Hands-on peer projects supported by facilitators with live virtual office hours each week

 INTRODUCTION TO DATA SCIENCE AND DATA STRATEGY